HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_composer/usage/author_and_manage_content_items/author_content_items.md

     ![](../../../../../assets/Create_content_from_Search_template_HCL_Content_Composer_dashboard.png)

-3. See *Create new content with Content Composer* above for next steps.
+3. See *Creating new content with Content Composer* above for next steps.

-## Create new content with auto-populate location
+## Creating new content with auto-populate location

 Follow the steps to create a new content template with auto-populated location from the Dashboard view: